Applying For Your Social Insurance Number ... Fast, Simple, Secure!

 - the child's original proof‑of‑identity documents;

-If you are a legal guardian, you must provide an original document or certified copy of a document that confirms your legal guardianship (in Quebec, a notarized will is an acceptable document).
+If you are a legal guardian, you must provide an original document or certified copy of a document issued by a provincial/territorial authority that confirms your legal guardianship (in Quebec, a notarized will is an acceptable document).

 Legal representatives applying on behalf of a minor child or an adult can apply for a SIN for a minor child or an adult.
 If you are a court appointed lawyer or individual, or a provincial/territorial employee applying on behalf of a child or adult in‑person at a Service Canada point of service, you must provide: